Previous dayMarch 27, 2026Next day

 4.6 km---✓ ReviewedUSGS →

-A magnitude 2.6 seismic event took place 26 km SW of Coyanosa, Texas on March 27, 2026 at 20:37 UTC.
+March 27, 2026 brought a magnitude 2.6 earthquake 26 km SW of Coyanosa, Texas, logged at 20:37 UTC.
 At a depth of just 4.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.056°N, -103.238°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 31.056°, -103.238°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27